Guides4Homeowners

 Now prime the filler and surrounding edges with a good quality prime sealer.
 Priming the surface will give your wall a chance to blend in perfectly when you apply fresh paint.

-Now that you’ve stripped the peeling paint and carried out what’s necessary to action, it’s time to apply your fresh paint.
+Now that you’ve stripped the peeling paint and prepared the wall surface, it’s time to apply your fresh paint.
 Be sure to give it two coats of paint for best results.

 In-between these stages you’ll need to give each step a chance to dry out for your wall.
 One of the most common reasons for paint peeling is a wet surface for where the paint lies.
 So be sure to let the wall thoroughly dry between each stage.

 Painting over flaking paint can be easily done.
-As long as the steps involved are seen throughout.
+As long as you take the right steps.
 Some stages of flaking paint can be quite severe with big cracks in the walls.
 In this case, the steps mentioned will still be appropriate.
-If the wall is completely covered in cracks that are quite severe, then seek out professional help.

 There are different stages you’ll see on the walls to determine flaking paint.
-Early-stage cracks are named hairline cracks, which is a sign of developing stages and what’s to be expected of what’s to come.
+Early-stage cracks are named hairline cracks, which is a sign of developing issues.

 Although obvious, flaky pieces of paint on the floor in your home is a sign.
 This is caused by paint failure and when the paint curls up and shatters, collapsing onto the floor.

-As mentioned, the hairline cracks damage in the wall, this can be fixed more easily.
+As mentioned, the hairline cracks damage in the wall can be fixed more easily.
 Especially for a DIY project.

 FAQs on Flaking Paint & Cracks